 This Fire Impact Fee Nexus Study ("Nexus Study") was prepared pursuant to the "Mitigation Fee Act" as found in Government Code § 66000 et seq.
-The purpose of this Nexus Study is to establish the legal and policy basis for the collection of new fire impact fees on new residential and nonresidential development within the District.
+The purpose of this Nexus Study is to establish the legal and policy basis for the collection of new fire impact fees ("fees" or "fire impact fees") on new residential and nonresidential development within the District.
 As growth occurs, fire impact fee revenue will be used to expand the District's fire protection facilities, apparatus and equipment in order to maintain its existing level of service.
+Currently, the County on behalf of the District imposes a "development impact mitigation fee" (fire impact fee") on new development in the District in the amount of \$0.86 per square foot of new development.
+These fire impact fees are outdated and insufficient to mitigate the impact of new development.